Transforming Austin’s oldest hike-and-bike trail

 - Planning Commission – Tuesday, July 24th at 6 p.m.
 Details here.

 Imagine walking or riding your bike on a continuous path from downtown Austin to the Domain.

-The Shoal Creek Trail currently extends 3.25 miles from Lady Bird Lake to 38th Street.
-Shoal Creek Conservancy is partnering with the City of Austin Public Works Department to create the Shoal Creek Trail: Vision to Action Plan, which will lay the groundwork for making major improvements to the Trail and extending it northward past Highway 183.
-The planning processes officially kicked off in May 2017.
-Download the media release here.
-Keep reading to learn how you can get involved!
-And support the vision today with a donation to Shoal Creek Conservancy.
+The Shoal Creek Trail currently extends nearly 4 miles from Lady Bird Lake to 38th Street.
+Shoal Creek Conservancy partnered with the City of Austin Public Works Department and community stakeholders to create the Shoal Creek Trail: Vision to Action Plan, which will lay the groundwork for making major improvements to the Trail and extending it northward past Highway 183.
+Support the vision today with a donation to Shoal Creek Conservancy.

 The demand for safe, alternative transportation options – and quiet places of respite – is rapidly increasing as Austin continues to grow.
 The Shoal Creek Trail will serve both as an alternative transportation corridor and a peaceful, revitalizing setting to experience the Creek’s wildlife, natural features, and historical landmarks.
 The expanded Trail will encourage green, human-powered transportation, provide a setting for outdoor family activities, and inspire Austinites to discover Shoal Creek’s hidden natural gems.
 View a map of the study area here.

 The Shoal Creek Trail: Vision to Action Plan will guide the following efforts to transform the Trail: